neondatabase/website/content/docs/get-started-with-neon/production-checklist.md

 ## Configure your history retention period

-Neon retains a history of changes for all branches.
-This history enables point-in-time restore and time travel queries among other development-focussed features.
-Keeping a history enables recovering lost data or viewing the past state of your database, which is helpful when trying to determine when an issue occurred or find a restore point.
-Neon's history can also function as a database backup strategy.
+Neon retains a history of changes for all branches, enabling features like: point-in-time restore, time travel queries, and no-cost branching.
+This history is invaluable for recovering lost data, investigating issues, viewing the past state of your database, and adding database branching to developer workflows.
+It can also function as part of your database backup strategy.

-The history retention limit is 24 hours for Neon Free Plan users, 7 days for Launch plan users, and 30 days for Scale and Business plan users.
-Before going into production, select a history retention period that suits your operational requirements.
+By default, Neon's history retention window is set to **1 day** across all plans to help you avoid unexpected storage costs.

+If you choose to extend your retention window beyond the default &#8212; to take full advantage of the features that this history enables &#8212; keep in mind that this will increase your storage usage and may lead to higher costs, especially if you have many active branches.
+Make sure you select a history retention period that aligns with your goals.

 ![History retention setting](/docs/get-started-with-neon/history_retention_setting.png)

-A longer history retention period expands your point-in-time restore and time travel query horizons at the cost of increased storage usage.

 For more, see [Branch reset and restore](/docs/introduction/point-in-time-restore).